Buggin’ Out

 “Whatever, I don’t think I’m doing that bad here,” I said, loosing it a little.
 “Give me some credit.
 I mean, a cockroach just fell on my head.
 I think the fact that I’m still sitting here means that I’m freaking braver than most people.”
 Only I didn’t say freakin’.

 “There’s a scorpion,” my roommate pointed out one evening as we were getting ready for bed.
-She bent over to get a closer look as it inched up the wall of our bungalow and wondered nonchalantly: “Do you think this is sort that can kill you?”
-And then a few minutes later, she called out from the bathroom: “There’s a frog in the toilet,” and the way she said it, made it sound like she was saying that someone had forgotten to put the seat down.
+She bent over to get a closer look as it inched up the wall of our bungalow and wondered nonchalantly: “Do you think this is the sort that can kill you?”
+And then a few minutes later, she called out from the bathroom: “There’s a frog in the toilet,” and the way she said it made it sound like she was saying that someone had forgotten to put the seat down.
 Blah.
 Ho hum.
 A giant bull frog is using our toilet as a swimming pool, but well, do you guys think we can get cell reception out here?

 Her boyfriend was no better.
-In fact, he was worse.
+In fact, he was WORSE.
 He didn’t just admire the creepy crawlies, he collected them.
 Everywhere we walked, whether it was a hike to a waterfall or a jungle trek to some Mayan ruins, he’d keep his eyes glued to the ground, on the look out for some rare beetle or endangered species of cockroach.
 And when he found one, he’d cradle in it his hands and study it for a moment and then carefully wrap it in a bit of cloth or toilet paper and place it his backpack.

 “What are you going to tell the customs officials when you have to go through Immigration in the States?”
 I asked after he’d stooped to pick up a snake skin.
 I was generally curious.
 He and his girlfriend were planning on spending a few days in New York before heading back to Europe.
 I could just imagine the conversation.